 An opportunity for student composers, lyricists, and playwrights to collaborate in adapting dramatic scenes into songs for the musical stage.
 Students write and perform their original work in a class setting and critique the work of their peers with supervision from the instructor.
 Students also discuss and analyze major works from the musical theater and opera repertoire.
 The class emphasizes storytelling and dramatic writing through song, promotes innovation, and is open to writers of diverse musical styles.

-The songwriting major will learn the necessary techniques to utilize current MIDI and audio technology in the production of professional-quality song demos, including intermediate to advanced skills and concepts of MIDI, synthesis, multitrack recording, mixing, and sound processing.
-Building on technology skills, this course will focus on musical approaches to the effective assembly and arranging of sound materials using a music-writing workstation.
-In addition to class meetings, students will be expected to schedule weekly supervised individual hands-on time for practice and assignments in the Professional Writing MIDI Lab.
+The songwriting major will learn the necessary techniques and musical insight to self-produce your songs utilizing current audio and MIDI technology in the making of professional-quality song recordings.
+This includes intermediate to advanced skills and concepts of multitrack recording, mixing, virtual instruments, and sound processing.
+Building on technology skills, this course will focus the producers skills set and why songwriters need to internalize and embrace the musical approaches to an effective assembly and arranging of sound materials.
+In addition to class meetings, students will be expected to schedule and attend weekly supervised individual hands-on time for practice and project assignments in the Professional Writing MIDI Lab and connected recording studio.

 This course allows songwriters to record and produce their demos, to interact with live musicians and a recording engineer under the guidance of the instructor, and to find the best working methods to get their songs recorded professionally.
 Class members will either sing their original songs themselves (required of singer/songwriters) or provide a suitable vocalist.
 During the semester, each songwriter will record/have recorded two of his/her songs, and will be present to observe and learn from recordings of other class members.
 In addition to registering for this course, the student must also attend meetings of ENPP-303 Rhythm Track for Songwriters.